Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 Just save up $, and upgrade your main GPU and other components.

-For some games (not 7DtD), you can also investigate "**PureDark**".
+For some games (not 7DtD), you can also investigate Optiscaler or "**PureDark**".

-It's a pay-for application, but it's incredible for games like modded Skyrim.
+I use PureDark for heavily modded Skyrim, it's awesome, but it's a pay-for application.

 ---